A Homeowner’s Guide to Home Plumbing Inspections

 Contact Our Team for a Plumbing Inspection

-Plumbing is a vital part of your home’s overall health and maintenance, but it can often be overlooked.
-If you don’t regularly inspect your plumbing system, small problems can quickly become larger ones.
-To ensure that your plumbing is up to the task of keeping your home running smoothly, it’s important to conduct regular inspections and maintenance.
-Here’s a helpful guide on what items you should check during a plumbing inspection.
-If at any point you notice any issues with your plumbing, make sure to contact the professionals at C-U Trade today!
+Plumbing is a vital part of your home’s overall health and maintenance.
+However, it can often be overlooked.
+If you don’t regularly conduct a home plumbing inspection, minor problems can quickly become larger ones.
+To ensure that your plumbing is up to the task of keeping your home running smoothly, it’s important to inspect and maintain it regularly.
+Here’s a helpful guide on what items you should check during a home plumbing inspection.
+If you notice any issues with your plumbing, contact our professionals at C-U Trade Services today!

-Low water pressure can be indicative of a number of issues, so it’s important to check it regularly.
-A good way to do this is with a water pressure gauge, which you can purchase at most hardware stores.
-Attach the gauge to an outside faucet, turn the faucet on full blast and observe the reading on the gauge.
-If the reading is lower than 50 PSI, then you may have an issue with your pipes or even faulty fixtures that need attention from a professional plumber.
+Low water pressure can indicate several issues, so it’s important to check it regularly.
+You can use a water pressure gauge available at most hardware stores.
+Attach the gauge to an outside faucet, turn the faucet on full blast, and observe the reading.
+If the reading is lower than 50 PSI, you may have an issue with your pipes or faulty fixtures that need attention from a professional plumber.

-Leaks are one of the most common plumbing issues in any home, and they must be addressed immediately as they can result in expensive water bills and potential property damage if not dealt with promptly.
+Leaks are common plumbing issues in any home and need to be addressed immediately.
+They can result in expensive water bills and potential property damage if not dealt with promptly.
 Visually inspect all visible pipes for signs of leakage, such as damp patches or dripping from pipe fittings or joints.
-Make sure to also check behind walls where pipes are located for any moisture or mold buildup that could indicate a hidden leak.
+Also, check behind walls where pipes are located for any moisture or mold buildup that could indicate a hidden leak.

-Additionally, it’s essential to pay attention to any changes in your water bill—if there’s an unusual spike in usage, then chances are you may have a hidden leak somewhere in your plumbing system that needs to be addressed right away!
+Additionally, pay attention to any changes in your water bill.
+An unusual spike in usage might mean you have a leak in your plumbing system that needs to be addressed immediately.

-Inspecting your pipes can help you identify any potential issues with them before they become major problems.
+Inspecting your pipes can help you identify potential issues before they become major problems.
 Look for signs of corrosion or blockages that could cause slow-draining sinks or toilets that won’t flush properly.
-Check for leaks around joints and connections, as well as any discoloration on the walls or floor surrounding your pipes that could indicate a leaky pipe somewhere in the system.
+Also, check for leaks around joints and connections.
+Any discoloration on the walls or floor surrounding your pipes could indicate a leaky pipe somewhere in the system.

-A sump pump is responsible for removing excess groundwater from around your foundation so that it doesn’t seep into your basement or crawlspace and cause flooding inside your home.
-It’s important to test this annually by pouring a few buckets of water into the sump pit located beneath your basement floor and testing whether or not the pump kicks on properly when activated by sensors located within the pit itself.
-If it doesn’t kick on then you’ll need to call a professional plumber right away!
+A sump pump removes excess groundwater from around your foundation to prevent it from seeping into your basement or crawlspace and causing flooding.
+Test your sump pump annually by pouring a few buckets of water into the sump pit beneath your basement floor.
+Observe if the sensors trigger the pump to activate properly.
+If it doesn’t, call a professional plumber right away.

-Overall, inspecting your plumbing system regularly is essential if you want to keep things running smoothly in your home (and avoid costly repairs!).
-From checking water pressure and looking out for leaks to testing sump pumps, these are just some of the items homeowners should inspect as part of their regular maintenance routine!
-For more complex inspections and repairs, always make sure that you hire an experienced and certified plumber who can provide reliable service at an affordable cost!
+Regularly inspecting your plumbing system is essential for keeping things running smoothly in your home and avoiding costly repairs.
+From checking water pressure and looking out for leaks to testing sump pumps, these are just some items homeowners should inspect as part of their regular maintenance routine.
+For more complex inspections and repairs, always hire an experienced and certified plumber who can provide reliable service at an affordable cost.

 CONTACT US